mtmotyka/fbizons/README.md

 ## Things to improve

 - Use some library for modal (for example react-modal) or rewrite current solution to portals.
+It shouldn't be handled by display: none like now
 - Use some library for checkboxes tree (for example react-checkbox-tree) or optimize current solution and make it recursive and generic for more nested levels
 - Add mobile version